canyon289/canyon289.github.io/dev/content/articles/DockerForDS.md

 ### Step 3: Fix any integrations that may have broken
 One downside of testing in a container is that isolation is great, until it isn't.
-We found that some of the tooling that integrates with TravisCI, such as travis-sphinx, and coveralls, no longer worked.
+We found that some of the tooling that integrates with TravisCI no longer worked , such as travis-sphinx, and coveralls,

 The trick here was to generate the documentation and coverage files in the container, but ensure they were available in the TravisCI environment